-Course type: Lecture / Practice Recommended course-load (hours): Per week: 2 / 0 Per study period: 28 / 0
+Course type: Lecture / Practice Recommended course-load (hours):

 Written test

 Acquisition of basic morphological and physiological knowledge about individual organs and systems of the human body with a focus on the specifics of childhood and adolescence.
 Familiarity with developmental and growth characteristics and with the most common diseases in these stages of ontogenesis.